NVIDIA/TransformerEngine/examples/jax/encoder/README.md

    ```
 4. `jax.distributed.initialize` must be called before any other JAX or Flax API, otherwise `jax.local_devices` will be incorrect. `jax.distributed.shutdown` should be the last API call.

-5. The input tensor has to be wrapped by `jax.make_array_from_single_device_arrays`.
+5. The input tensor must be wrapped by `jax.make_array_from_single_device_arrays`.
 Otherwise, the sharding will be incorrect.

 ### Run ###